SnippyCalderone/FracMaster-Toolbox/README.txt

 ## ✨ Future Enhancements

 * **WF Generator** (Perf Converter)
-  Add a “WF Generator” button that, based on your parsed perf data and cluster counts, will auto-generate a Petrix Stage File (`.wf`), ready for hydraulic modeling and fracture design.
+  Add a “WF Generator” button that, based on your parsed perf data and cluster counts, will auto-generate a Petrix Stage File (`.xlsx`), ready to be added to Petrix Stage library for field usage.

 * **FT Calculator**
   Upload a Proposal PDF to automatically extract and calculate Frac Tool pricing: costs, discounts, HHP brackets, mileage brackets, etc., then export a detailed cost summary.

+* **Job History**
+	Maintain & use job history data table containing previous stage data values in the event of restoring corrupted/lost files.

 * **Packet Assist**
   Use your Blank Master Packet `.xlsm` as a target for both WITSML (`.xml`) and manual inputs.
 In the Config Mapper you’ll define the destination cell addresses once (saved in a per-job `config_mapper.json`), so Packet Assist can: